starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Recommended Distros
 We strongly recommend choosing a distro that has up-to-date packages and a solid maintenance reputation.

 The following distributions make our 👍 list and generally work well with Star Citizen:
-- Fedora
+- ⭐ Fedora
 - Arch
-- EndeavourOS (Arch-based)
+- EndeavourOS *(Arch-based, easier installation)*
 - openSUSE Tumbleweed
+- ⭐ Bazzite *(see note below)*
+- Ubuntu *(only the latest release)*
 - Debian Testing
-- Ubuntu (*only the latest non-LTS release*)
 - Gentoo

 The following distributions make our 👎 list and generally pose additional challenges:
 - Debian Stable